 Experience Argentina through a month of outdoor activities, Spanish language classes, and community service.
-Begin your Experiment in Argentina’s capital, Buenos Aires, where you will explore the city’s sites, architecture, and boulevards, and begin practicing your Spanish.
+Begin your Experiment in Argentina’s capital, Buenos Aires, where you will explore the city’s sights, architecture, and boulevards, and begin practicing your Spanish.
 Then, travel by boat to the city’s surrounding islands in the Tigre Delta and visit artisan markets.

 From Buenos Aires, your journey continues in the northern region of Salta, where you will spend two weeks sharing daily life with an Argentine host family.
 During this period, you will work on community service projects with a school, community organization, park, church, or local government.
 You will also hike in the beautiful Argentine countryside and ride the rapids in the Juramento River canyon during a group white-water rafting adventure.
 Marvel at the mesmerizing landscape of the shimmering white Salinas Grandes, Argentina’s massive salt flats.

 The program’s outdoor exploration continues as you move to a traditional working ranch, where you will learn rope skills that simulate roping cattle.
 Explore the countryside on horseback as you ride up the Chicoana Mountain and camp under the stars.
-You will also enjoy traditional asado, a barbecue prepared by traditional Argentine cowboys, known as gauchos.
+You will also enjoy traditional asado, a barbecue, prepared by Argentine cowboys known as gauchos.
 In Cafayate, take a bike tour of the city and hike the beautiful surrounding areas before returning to Buenos Aires for a final day of exploration and reflection.

 Note: Participants should bring a horseback riding helmet with them.

 At the conclusion of this program, each participant will earn a community service certificate noting the number of hours of community service completed.